jamesthomasdavidson/Train-Crossing-pthread-exercise-/README.md

 3. Trains wait for a turn to cross the bridge, with the following exceptions.

   3 a).
-For every train in the queue going West, up to 2 trains going east must be allowed to finish crossing the bridge
+For every train in the queue going West, up to 2 trains going East must be allowed to finish crossing the bridge
         first (if at least two exist) before the Westbound train can pass.

   3 b).
-EX: Suppose there are three trains, with two trains (in order: train 1, then train 2) waiting at the Eastbound queue and one on the bridge (also) travelling Eastbound (train 0).
-Now suppose two trains arrive at the Westbound Queue (train 3, then train 4).
-Once train 0 is finished crossing the bridge, train 1 will cross followed by train 3.
-After train 3 has crossed, train 2 will go, followed by train 4.
+EX: Suppose there are three trains, with two trains waiting at the Eastbound queue (in order: train 1, then train 2) with one on the bridge also travelling Eastbound (train 0).
+Now suppose two trains arrive at the Westbound Queue (in order: train 3, then train 4).
+Once train 0 (EB) is finished crossing the bridge, train 1 (EB) will cross the bridge followed by train 3 (WB).
+After train 3 has crossed, train 2 (EB) will go, followed by train 4 (WB).

 xxx EXECUTION xxx